rurbin3/ZKit-Framework/README.md

    - Buid file transfer payload (reverse shell rootkit features included too) both TCP and UDP
    - Payload uses an encryption method and random variable names to fool the AVs .
 Virus total result is : 0/59

 Do you like ZKit ??
-If so you can star this project to show your support or [donate](https://github.com/000Zer000/ZKit-Framework/edit/master/README.md#donating ) to show your love to hacking . you can watch this repo for getting notification for new versions .
+If so you can star this project to show your support or [donate](https://github.com/000Zer000/ZKit-Framework/edit/master/README.md#donating ) to show your love to hacking and Be in __OUR HEROES__ list in readme with your favorite sentence .see your self on top and you can watch this repo for getting notification for new versions .

 ## ZKit will be able to :

-   Compile to diffrent operating systems
+   - Compile to diffrent operating systems

-   Create ransomware (Next release)
+   - Create ransomware (Next release)

-   Run more powerful and more customizable dos attacks
+   - Run more powerful and more customizable dos attacks

-   Create and manage Botnets
+   - Create and manage Botnets

-   Create more customizable Trojans
+   - Create user payload (write your own payload with zkit features)

-   Port Scanning
+   - Port Scanning

-   Causing remote bufferoverflow
+   - Causing remote bufferoverflow

-   IP and network tools (reverse ip , reverse DNS etc)
+   - IP and network tools (reverse ip , reverse DNS etc)

-   Building a GUI (for guys that dont like text based terminals)
+   - Building a GUI (for guys that dont like text based terminals)

-   Even working on ios attacks
+   - Even working on ios attacks

-   Configuration
+   - Adding Configuration

 ## Installation